Rough frog

-The rough frog (Ranoidea verrucosa), also known as the woodland water-holding frog, warty water-holding frog, and red-backed cyclorana, is a species of treefrog native to northern New South Wales and south-eastern Queensland, Australia.
+The rough frog (Cyclorana verrucosa), also known as the woodland water-holding frog, warty water-holding frog, and red-backed Cyclorana, is a species of treefrog native to northern New South Wales and south-eastern Queensland, Australia.

 Taxonomy

-The rough frog was originally described as Cyclorana verrucosus by Tyler and Martin in 1997, and later placed in the genus Litoria.
+The rough frog was originally described as Cyclorana verrucosus by Tyler and Martin in 1997, and later placed in the genus Litoria, until Cyclorana was reinstated in 2025.

 Description

-Rough frog displaying the tan and dark brown colour variation.
+Rough frog displaying the green and brown colour variation.

 The rough frog is a medium-sized burrowing frog.
 Male frogs reach between 35–45 mm in body length and females are slightly larger at 37–49 mm in length.

 This stout frog is typically grey-brown to olive brown in colour.
 Its back is irregularly marked with dark green spots on a tan background, or black/dark grey on a pale brown background.
 Both colour variations have a thin pale cream coloured stripe that runs along the middle of the back from front to rear.
 The belly is pale whitish colour, and the male has a grey throat.
 The edge of the upper lip is brown with white flecks.
 A broad dark band runs either side of the nose and continues behind the eye before merging with the patterns along the side body.

 As per its namesake, the rough frog's skin has a rough, warty or ridged texture.
 The throat of the male is finely granular, but the female's throat is smooth.
 The rough skin distinguishes it from all other frogs that live within its geographical area.

 Toes are one-third webbed.
 The inner metatarsal tubercle is shovel-shaped to assist in burrowing.